Here’s what I believe in; people and the stories they are made of.

 As a photographer I tell people’s stories through my camera.
 And I aim to capture them in all their honesty, as they shine in their quirkiness, vulnerability, in their shadows, in their light.

 Here’s a bit of my story

-I grew up in the Southern part of Norway, moved out when I was 16 to go to music kind of high school.
-I sang (metal and opera), played the piano, and and felt the storm of the world as only a 16-year-old can.
+I grew up in the Southern part of Norway, moved out when I was 16 to go to music high school.
+I sang (metal and opera), played the piano, and felt the storm of the world as only a 16-year-old can.
 I later moved on from the music and youth to study psychology (in search of stories).
-Somewhere along this road I decided to give myself a break and do somehting about the restless creativity that I could not seem to lose even if I tried.
+Somewhere along this road I decided to give myself a break and do something about the restless creativity that I could not seem to lose even if I tried.
 And so I started taking pictures.
-Firstly as self portraits telling my own stories, – but soon other requested I’d shoot them as well, and so it started.
-I realized I could actually make a job out of what I loved to do: take pictures.
+Firstly as self portraits telling my own stories, – but soon others requested I’d shoot them as well, and so it started.
+I realized I could actually make a job out of what I loved to do: taking pictures.

-My approach to life and to photography is a mindfull one; I strive to capture life as it is with it’s glorious imperfections and contrats.
-I do not like a «that’s how it’s suppose to be» way of taking pictures (or living).
+My approach to life and to photography is a mindful one; I strive to capture life as it is with its glorious imperfections and contrasts.
+I do not like a “that’s how it’s supposed to be” way of taking pictures (or living).
 Everyone has a story worth telling.

 Let’s create something beautiful together.